 Located at the south-eastern point of Portsea Island, Eastney Beach is a large area of coastal turf and shingle vegetation and home to over 100 species of flora.
-Follow the link for more information on Eastney Beach.
+Find out more about Eastney Beach.

 Bordered by hedgerow, the area consists mainly of unimproved marshland east of Farlington playing fields.
 The lower wetland contains some rare species of marsh flora.

 The open space surrounding the Fort is composed of many areas of different coastal habitats, each with its own wildlife and species composition.
-Follow the link for more information on Fort Cumberland.
+Find out more about Fort Cumberland.

 Probably the most varied wildlife haven on Portsea Island, this area contains woodland, hedgerows, meadows fresh and brackish water areas, marshland and coastal habitat.
-Follow the link for more information about Hilsea Lines.
+Find out more about Hilsea Lines.

 The Common is a large area of reclaimed land, and both sites are valued for nature conservation and of great amenity value to the local community.
-Follow the link for more information about Milton Common and Tamworth Field.
+Find out more about Milton Common and Tamworth Hill.

 A wide variety of plants and animals, particularly butterflies, thrive on the chalk grassland and include some species not commonly found elsewhere in Britain.
 Grassland management is used to enhance the Site of Special Scientific Interest adjacent to Fort Widley.
-Follow the link for more information about Portsdown Hill.
+Find out more about Portsdown Hill.

 Portsmouth City Council also offer a limited number of grants to Conservation Groups who are keen to protect and enhance the valuable natural features here in Portsmouth.

 To find out more or for further information on the city's wildlife areas email email@example.com, phone 023 9283 4180 or write to the Parks Service at Portsmouth City Council Civic Offices, Guildhall Square, PO1 2AD.